 When you've had the success that he had with id Software back in the day it's hard to argue.
 So argue I won't.
 Instead I will elaborate on the point Romero has made with my own interpretation of it.

 This way you still technically aren't making 'prototypes' because you're releasing actual games but you're also getting the benefits of testing out ideas beforehand.
-One thing I feel that I should point out though - I'm not talking about severely over-engineering a whole project, just adding a few little things that might not be strictly necessary.

 There are four main reasons I like releasing prototype games: